Summary

 ELG 6165 Advanced Digital Communication (3 units)

 Techniques and performance of digital signalling and equalization over linear bandlimited channels with additive Gaussian noise.
 Fading multipath channels: diversity concepts, modelling and error probability performance evaluation.
 Synchronization in digital communications.
 Spread spectrum in digital transmission over multipath fading channels.
-Courses ELG 6165, ELG 5780 (EACJ 5704) cannot be combined for units.
 This course is equivalent to SYSC 5605 at Carleton University.

 Course Component: Lecture